letalboy/RustPyNet/README.md

 RustPyNet is designed to bridge the gap between Python and Rust, offering a Python operations processing pool that integrates seamlessly with the PyO3 crate.

+- You can see the crate in: https://crates.io/crates/RustPyNet/
+- And the crate docs in: https://docs.rs/RustPyNet/0.1.1/RustPyNet/

 ## Objective

 The primary goal of RustPyNet is to address the limitations posed by Python's Global Interpreter Lock (GIL).
 By facilitating multi-threaded operations, RustPyNet allows for parallel execution of Python functions, even though it's bound to a single interpreter.
 This makes it particularly suitable for scenarios where the bulk of the workload is handled by Rust, but there's a need to execute smaller tasks in Python.